-A summary of the key findings from the review and the domains where no systematic reviews were found is provided in Table 2.
-For those who want to know more about the systematic review contained in the table, a fuller description of the systematic review is provided in Appendix 3.
+A summary of the domains where systematic reviews were found is provided in Table 3 and in Appendix 4.
+For those who want to know more about the systematic reviews contained in Table 3, a fuller description is provided in Appendix 4.